-Animals as Natural Therapy (ANT) offers healing programs for at-risk youth & veterans based on the knowledge that animals can teach humans important life skills: respect for self and others, trust-building, and clear communication.
-As a 501(c)3 non-profit, ANT operates out of Windy Acres, a one-hundred-year-old, 5-acre farm situated at the edge of Bellingham, WA in Northwest Washington.
+Animals as Natural Therapy (ANT) offers healing programs for at-risk youth & veterans based on the knowledge that animals can teach humans important life skills, including: respect for self and others, trust-building, and clear communication.
+As a 501(c)3 non-profit, ANT operates out of Windy Acres, a one-hundred-year-old farm situated at the edge of Bellingham, Washington.
 Windy Acres provides a peaceful, secluded spot for our animal and human partners to practice their healing work.
 Over the past two decades, ANT has touched the lives of thousands of children and adults.

 ANT provides youth and veterans the chance to develop self-confidence, leadership skills, and trust while discovering the effectiveness of honest communication and the contributions that they can make to society.

 ANT’s equine-based experiential methods are highly effective in helping overcome many personal challenges in areas such as impulse control, anger management, attachment, PTSD, grief and anxiety.
 ANT’s projects successfully aid in preventing school drop outs; avoiding repeated incarcerations; circumventing gang, prostitution or drug involvement; and preventing suicide attempts.